awsdocs/amazon-corretto-11-user-guide/doc_source/downloads-list.md

 # Downloads for Amazon Corretto 11<a name="downloads-list"></a>

-This topic lists all the downloads available for Amazon Corretto 11\.
-Use the link for the appropriate platform of your environment\.
+This topic lists all the downloads available for Amazon Corretto 11 \(**latest version: 11\.0\.5**\)\.
+You can choose Permanent URLs pointing to the latest version, or use Version Specific URLs which point to a specific version\.

-## Using Permanent URLs<a name="amazon-corretto-yum-urls"></a>
+## Amazon Corretto 11 Permanent URLs<a name="amazon-corretto-yum-urls"></a>

-Permanent URLs are hosted at *corretto\.aws* and always point to the most recent release of a package\.
-These links can be used in scripts to pull the latest version of Amazon Corretto 11 \(version 11\.0\.5\)\.
-For example, to retrieve the latest Linux Corretto 11 \.tgz package using a Permanent URL, run the following command from the CLI:
+Permanent URLs always point to the most recent release of a package\.
+For example, to retrieve the latest Linux Corretto 11 \.tgz package by using a Permanent URL, run the following command from the CLI:

 **Example**